raspberrypilearning/sense-hat-puzzle-box/worksheet.md

 ## What's next?

 - Beyond the locks demonstrated in this activity, there are many more you could create using the other sensors on the Sense HAT, perhaps using the joystick, humidity or magnetic sensors.
-- Why not build an actual physical box for youe Raspberry Pi and Sense Hat?
+- Why not build an actual physical box for your Raspberry Pi and Sense Hat?